-A mandatory attendant is assigned when a DATS registrant needs individual assistance on the vehicle due to a medical condition and/or behavioural concern.
+A mandatory attendant is assigned to a registered DATS client when that registrant needs individual assistance on a vehicle due to a medical condition and/or behavioural concern.

-- Controlling behaviour of clients who exhibit aggressive or other unacceptable behaviour towards themselves, other passengers or the driver while on the vehicle.
+Controlling behaviour of clients who exhibit aggressive or other unacceptable behaviour toward themselves, other passengers or the driver, while on the vehicle

 Once a registrant is required to travel with a mandatory attendant, they must be able to demonstrate that they are able to travel independently on a consistent, long-term basis before the "MA" designation will be removed.
 Verification may be required for clients with behavioural problems.

 Once removed, if the problem behaviour or medical condition resurfaces and cannot be resolved, the client will be required to travel with a mandatory attendant again.